Ajla Tomljanović: 2017: Return from injury

 Tomljanović returned to competitive play in February at the Mexican Open.
 She won her first match since her return by upsetting sixth seed Eugenie Bouchard in the first round.
 In the second round, she retired after losing the first set to Kirsten Flipkens due to a right shoulder injury.
 At the Indian Wells Open, she lost in the first round to Julia Görges.
 In Miami, she had her second win of the season defeating lucky loser Magda Linette in the first round.
 Then, she stunned 13th seed and Indian Wells champion, Elena Vesnina, in three sets.
 In the third round, she was defeated by Lucie Šafářová.
-At the Revolution Technologies Pro Tennis Classic in Indian Harbour Beach, she lost in the first round to American wildcard Victoria Duval.
+At the ITF Indian Harbour Beach, she lost in the first round to American wildcard entrant Victoria Duval.

-Competing as a wildcard at the Boyd Tinsley Clay Court Classic, Tomljanović advanced to the semifinals where she lost to Caroline Dolehide.
-At the LTP Charleston Pro Tennis, Tomljanović retired after losing the first set 4–6 to top seed Madison Brengle due to a hip injury.
+Competing as a wildcard entrant at the Charlottesville Open, Tomljanović advanced to the semifinals where she lost to Caroline Dolehide.
+At the LTP Charleston Pro, she retired after losing the first set 4–6 to top seed Madison Brengle due to a hip injury.
 She competed in her final tournament before the French Open at the Nürnberger Versicherungscup and lost in the first round to Kirsten Flipkens.
 Ranked 311 at the French Open, she was defeated in the first round by 18th seed and last-year semifinalist Kiki Bertens.

 Receiving a wildcard to play at the Bol Open, Tomljanović lost in the first round to eighth seed Maria Sakkari.

 At the Stanford Classic, she retired in her first-round match due to a shoulder injury, after losing the first set 2–6 to sixth seed CoCo Vandeweghe.

 After a first-round win over Johanna Larsson at the US Open, she lost in the second round to Aleksandra Krunić.

-Tomljanović ended the season ranked No. 151.
+Tomljanović ended the season ranked 151.

-2018: Australian citizen, two WTA finals
+2018: Australian citizen, two WTA Tour finals

 She commenced the new season at the Brisbane International defeating Destanee Aiava but lost in the second round to Johanna Konta.
 Tomljanović lost in the first round of the Australian Open to Lucie Šafářová before reaching consecutive semifinals on WTA 125 tournaments, at Newport Beach and Indian Wells.

 Tomljanović reached the final in Rabat, where she lost to Elise Mertens.
 At the French Open, she lost to the fourth seed Elina Svitolina in the first round, losing a 5–1 lead in the first set.

-At the US Open, Tomljanović lost in the second round to Katerina Siniakova despite having a match point.
+At the US Open, Tomljanović lost in the second round to Kateřina Siniaková despite having a match point.
 Shortly after, she put together a good stretch of form to reach the final in Seoul, which she lost in three sets to Kiki Bertens.

-Tomljanović ended the season ranked No. 43.
+Tomljanović ended the season ranked 43.